 Before filing your spinal injury lawsuit, you must be aware of the potential grounds for your case.
 In spinal injury suits, the two most common reasons people decide to file include defective products and negligence.

 If your case involves negligence, you have to be able to demonstrate that the actions of another party were the direct result of your spinal injury and its effects.
-For example, if you sustained injury to your spine while in a car accident, you would have to prove that the other driver was drunk, texting, or was operating their vehicle irresponsibly.
+For example, if you sustained an injury to your spine while in a car accident, you would have to prove that the other driver was drunk, texting, or was operating their vehicle irresponsibly.

 Or, if your injury was due to a defective product, you could also have grounds for a case.
 Let’s stay with the car accident example.
 If you got into an accident that was the result of improperly designed or manufactured brakes that failed to engage in enough time to stop your vehicle, you likely have a case.